25 Practical Non-Toy Gifts for One-Year-Olds and Toddlers

 Dress Up Clothes

-Maybe your child isn’t ready for whole dress-up outfits but consider dress-up accessories that they could play with.
+Maybe your child isn’t ready for whole dress-up outfits, but consider dress-up accessories that they could play with.
 They may enjoy their own apron, hats, or sunglasses.
 All these things can be fun ways to encourage imaginative play!

 Board Books

-By 7 months old babies begin to show interest in books.
+By 7 months old, babies begin to show interest in books.
 Having some quality board books is great!
 I enjoyed finding some of my favorite books as a child and getting those for my children, so nostalgic!
 Board books make for a great Christmas gift or stocking stuffer!

 Musical Instruments

 What better gift than some musical instruments?
 Did you know that rhythm and tempo are great ways to encourage language development?
-These musical instruments from Melissa & Doug are high quality and are the perfect size for little hands.
+These musical instruments from Melissa & Doug are high-quality and are the perfect size for little hands.
 We also love this xylophone and pat bells.

 Photo Album of Family Members